-- To appeal a decision made by the Executive Director, a patron may submit a request to the President of the Board of Library Trustees via letter or email. - The Policy Committee will convene to review the request and make a recommendation to the Library Board.

-• Following a vote by the Library Board, the Executive Director or Board President will contact the patron with the Board's decision.
+- To appeal a decision made by the Executive Director, a patron may submit a request to the President of the Board of Library Trustees via letter or email. - The Board President will appoint an ad hoc Board committee to review the request and make a recommendation to HPL Board. - Following a vote by HPL Board, the Executive Director or Board President will contact the patron with the Board's decision.